alvyys/free-ip-stresser/README.md

 🔄 Concurrents: Simulate 1-100 concurrent connections.
 🔐 API Key: Authenticate with a Nightmare Stresser API Key.

-🖥️ Cinematic Vibes:
+🖥️ Cool Vibes:

 🎨 ASCII art intro: Quantum Stressor X1 - Made by https://nightmare-stresser.co.
 🌈 Colors: Cyan (prompts), Green (success), Red (errors), Yellow (API calls).
-📢 Startup Message: Promotes free booter login at https://nightmare-stresser.co.
+📢 Startup Message: Promotes free booter login at https://nightmare-stresser.co:If you don't have a clue how to use a script or any servers, head to https://nightmare-stresser.co and we will give you a FREE shared booter login for Nightmare Stresser, 100% free!
+Just make a ticket and mention you want the free booter shared account login.

 🏷️ Window title: Quantum Stressor X1 - Nightmare Overdrive.
+📊 Tracks API responses with fake "Attack sent successfully!" messages.

 🛠️ Installation
-Download the Python code and run it with: python3 quantum_stressor_x1.py
+Simply download the Python code and run it with: python3 quantum_stressor_x1.py

 📋 Requirements: